 Sold products nationwide and built up an extensive email list that they used to develop long-term repeat customers.
 We located a buyer and arranged the financing so that the seller was able to get paid the full price at closing without the need to provide any seller financing.

-The business had been in the family for three generations and over 75 years.
+(New Brunswick Lamp Shade Corporation) The business had been in the family for three generations and over 75 years.
 All products are manufactured in the US and were sold B2B.
 Customers are retail stores, distributors, hospitality companies, and interior artisans.
 The owner was ready to retire and wanted us to find the right buyer for his business.
-We located several potential buyers and sold the business within 7 months from starting our marketing campaign.
+We located several potential buyers and sold the business within 7 months of starting our marketing campaign.
 The buyer was another manufacturing company whose owner wanted to diversify its products and expand through acquisition.

 (Phyllis Victor) Business Distributing & Selling promotional products and awards directly to businesses and large country clubs for awards and promotions.
 The owner was ready to retire.
 The buyer was looking for a company that had a long track record and seller that was willing to help him transition his relationships.